How To Keep Your Energy Costs Down This Winter

 One of the most essential resources that we have is energy.
-Every year, American businesses and households pay about $190 billion in electricity expenses.
-However, about 30% of that energy is wasted.
+Every year, American businesses and households pay a fortune in electricity expenses.
+However, a high percentage of that energy is wasted.
 Americans continue paying for power they are either using inefficiently or hardly use, despite programs like Energy Star.
 Not only does this cost consumers a lot of money but it also places a strain on the country’s resources.

 - 1 HVAC Companies Pennsauken NJ: Minimizing Your HVAC Costs This Winter

-- 1.3 Be Sure To Keep The Temperature Lower On Your Thermostat
+- 1.3 Adjust The Temperature On Your Thermostat

 - 1.4 Turn The Space Heater Off Whenever You Are Not Using It

-- 1.5 Increase The Humidity Levels In Your Home And Moisten The Air
+- 1.5 Increase The Humidity Levels In Your Home & Moisten The Air During Winter

 - 1.6 During The Winter, Run Your Ceiling Fans In The Clockwise Direction